East Carolina School of Real Estate

 Final Course Exam Make-up and Re-take: Broker Prelicense Course

-East Carolina School of Real Estate ☒ WILL allow WILL NOT allow a Prelicense course student who does not take the final exam on the last scheduled day of a course to take it as a makeup one time within 90 days of the last scheduled day of the course at a time and date stated by the School.
+East Carolina School of Real Estate WILL allow a Prelicense course student who does not take the final exam on the last scheduled day of a course to take it as a makeup one time within 90 days of the last scheduled day of the course at a time and date stated by the School.

-East Carolina School of Real Estate ☒ WILL allow WILL NOT allow a Prelicense course student who takes but does not pass the final exam on the last scheduled day of a course to retake the final exam one time; however, the retake must be within 90 days of the last scheduled day of the course at a time and date stated by the School.
+East Carolina School of Real Estate WILL allow a Prelicense course student who takes but does not pass the final exam on the last scheduled day of a course to retake the final exam one time; however, the retake must be within 5 days of the last scheduled day of the course at a time and date stated by the School.

 Prelicense course students must attend a minimum of 80% of all scheduled classroom hours.